marcantondahmen/automad-extension-skeleton/README.md

 ## 4. Publish Your Work

-Follow the guide on [Packagist](https://packagist.org) to share your theme with other people.
+Follow the guide on [Packagist](https://packagist.org) to share your extension with other people.